 - Stir-fry.
 Chop your pak choi into bite-size pieces and keep the white part and leafy greens separately.
 Stir fry the stalks on high heat with your chosen extras (like garlic, ginger, chilli or stir-fry sauce) for 2-3 minutes.
 Then add the dark green leaves and continue cooking for another 30 seconds.

 - Steam.
 If you’re looking for a mild-tasting pak choi side dish, you can steam it.
 Separate the leaves and steam for a couple of minutes to soften for an easy side dish.

 - Eat Raw.
 Young pak choi (a.k.a. baby pak choi) can be used in salads or relishes raw.
 It’s a delicious way to add extra crunch to your salad.

 Only 6 ingredients are needed for this extremely flavoursome pak choi recipe.
 And I bet you, you will find half of them in your cupboards already.
 Here’s what you’ll need:

-- toasted sesame oil: a little goes a long way.
+- toasted sesame oil: a little oil goes a long way.
 Toasted sesame oil is one of the strongest-tasting ingredients, so use it carefully.
-You will only need 1 tsp of it for 2 heads of pak choi.
+You will only need 1 teaspoon of it for 2 heads of pak choi.

 - garlic clove: peeled, minced or very finely chopped.

-- chilli flakes: adjust the spice level by adding more or less chilli.
+- chilli flakes (red pepper flakes): adjust the spice level by adding more or less chilli.

 - soy sauce: you can use dark or light soy sauce in this recipe.
 For a gluten-free option, choose Tamari.